 When people, Muslims included, understand Islam simply as peace, it devaluates Islam from a world faith resulting from revelation and renders it into a simple human trait that requires no action but is instead characterized as passivity and inaction.
 It takes doing something to be a Muslim, but it takes doing nothing to be peaceful.
 This not so subtle lexical lunge into la la land regarding the word Islam is just one casualty of modern-day political correctness.
 The religion of Islam is built upon divine truths, not politically engineered truisms.

 Imam Luqman Ahmad

 American born Luqman Ahmad is a life long Sunni Muslim, the son of converts to Islam.
-He is a writer, consultant, patriot, and author of the new book; “Double Edged Slavery“, which is a book about how indigenous Muslim Americans are marginalized and put down.
-Imam Luqman Ahmad is committed to Muslim converts and helping them realize their full potential as believers and people of faith.
-Recently he headed up a new organization (Islamic Center of Del Paso Heights)to address the needs of Muslims, specifically new Muslim converts in the City of Sacramento CA. He is also a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at salafiyyism the ideology which forms the mindset of ISIS.
+He is a writer, consultant, patriot, and author of the book; “Double Edged Slavery“, a book about how Black American Muslims and converts are marginalized in Muslim America.
+Imam Luqman Ahmad is is also a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the book “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at salafiyyism the ideology which forms the mindset of ISIS.
 He has written blog posts challenging ISIS, Anwar Awlaki, and BOKO Haram on his blog, imamluqman.wordpress.com.
+Currently he serves as an Associate Imam at the Toledo Masjid al-Islam in Toledo, Ohio.
 The sentiments shared in this article are his own and not representative of any of his professional affiliations.
-He can be reached at email@example.com.
+He can be reached at email@example.com